Inclusive Education - Programs, Admission & Delivery Policies

-Tier 1 may include Learning Services (LS) Monitoring students, those who are minimally meeting expectations but whose needs are being managed by teachers with minimal Learning Services Consultant (LSC) involvement.
+Tier 1 may include Learning Support (LS) Monitoring students, those who are minimally meeting expectations but whose needs are being managed by teachers with minimal Inclusive Education coordinator or Learning Support involvement.

-Depending on the teacher's training and experience, they may ask their LSC for suggestions.
+Depending on the teacher's training and experience, they may ask the IE coordinator for suggestions.
 If the teacher asks and there seems to be reason for concern, then the student will be considered to be on LS Monitoring status.

 Tier 2: Targeted Interventions

 Tier 2 students comprise approximately 5-15 percent of the student population.
 They are typically in one of two categories.